 Burden of proof in tax proceedings

-It is therefore important that every customer approaches this issue with proper attention and makes sure that they also have other evidence at their disposal, such as:
+It is therefore important that every customer should approaches this issue with proper attention and makes sure that they also have other evidence at their disposal, such as:

-- inaccessibility,
+• inaccessibility,

-- insufficient material,
+• insufficient material,

-- or personal equipment, etc.
+• or personal equipment, etc.

 How can an entrepreneur avoid the rejection of the right to VAT deduction?

-This may mean, for example:
+This may mean, for example, that:

-- verifying business partners in publicly available registers,
+• verifies business partners in publicly available registers,

-- ensuring sure that the given supplier is able to deliver the goods or services as ordered, etc.
+• makes sure that the given supplier is able to deliver the goods or services as ordered, etc.

 If you are interested in setting up control processes tailored to your company, so that a possible future tax audit does not catch you off guard, we would be glad to offer you our consulting services.
 Our experience in the field of tax audits will help you identify and reveal weak spots in your processes, and our specific measures will help you reduce the risk of a negative findings in the tax audit process.
-If you find this interesting, do not hesitate to contact us at slovakia@accace.com.
+If you find this interesting, do not hesitate to contact us at .